 Management of the Airport is responsible for establishing and maintaining effective internal control over compliance with the compliance requirements referred to above.
-In planning and performing my audit, I considered the Airport's internal control over compliance to determine the auditing procedures for the purpose expressing my opinion on compliance, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
+In planning and performing my audit, I considered the Airport's internal control over compliance with the compliance requirements that could have a direct and material effect on the Airport to determine the auditing procedures that are appropriate in the circumstances for the purpose of expressing an opinion on compliance with general state compliance requirements and to test and report on internal control over compliance in accordance with the State Compliance Audit Guide, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
 Accordingly, I do not express an opinion on the effectiveness of the Airport's internal control over compliance.

-A deficiency in internal control over compliance exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, noncompliance on a timely basis.
-A material weakness in internal control over compliance is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that material noncompliance with a compliance requirement will not be prevented, or detected and corrected on a timely basis.
+A deficiency in internal control over compliance exists when the design or operation of a control over compliance does not allow management or employees, in the normal course of performing their assigned functions to prevent, or detect and correct, noncompliance with a general state compliance requirement on a timely basis.
+A material weakness in internal control over compliance is a deficiency, or a combination of deficiencies, in internal control over compliance, such that there is a reasonable possibility that material noncompliance with a general state compliance requirement will not be prevented, or detected and corrected, on a timely basis.
+A significant deficiency in internal control over compliance is a deficiency, or a combination of deficiencies, in internal control over compliance with a general state compliance requirement that is less severe than a material weakness in internal control over compliance, yet important enough to merit attention by those charged with governance.

-My consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be deficiencies, significant deficiencies, or material weaknesses in internal control over compliance.
-I did not identify any deficiencies in internal control over financial reporting that I consider to be material weaknesses, as defined above.
+My consideration of internal control over compliance was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control over compliance that might be material weaknesses or significant deficiencies.
+I did not identify any deficiencies in internal control over compliance that I consider to be material weaknesses.
 However, material weaknesses may exist that have not been identified.